mritogether/mritogether.github.io/23m/sponsors.md

 We'll need volunteers to help us with technical aspects, the social gathering platform, video editing captioning and uploading, and communications and social media management, and we'd love to have you on board!
 [contact us](mailto:mritogether@esmrmb.org) when you want to know more! -- let's [**#MRITogether**](https://twitter.com/hashtag/MRITogether)!

+We greatly acknowledge our volunteers who helped up in organisation:
+* Jana Zhang for her great help in organizing the PubQuiz

 ![image](images/THgreenglobe.png){: style="width: 20%; height: 20%"}